romatou/strapi-provider-upload-timeweb/README.md

 # Strapi Provider Upload Timeweb S3

 Provider for Strapi upload plugin to use [Timeweb S3 storage](https://timeweb.cloud/services/s3-storage).
 Uses AWS SDK v3.
-Also supports private buckets
+Also supports private buckets Could be used with most S3 storage providers that support AWS SDK.
+Just change the endpoint to the url given by your provider.
+For more information on how to setup providers in Strapi, visit this [link](https://docs.strapi.io/dev-docs/providers#creating-providers).

 ## Installation